 2. Whey Protein Concentrate

 Even though a concentrate is not as pure as an isolate, it still has a very high quality, with a great aminogram.
 Since whey protein concentrate is not as pure as whey protein isolate, you will get a little bit less protein per gram and more calories.

 This protein can be useful for those who are trying to gain weight.
 However, it could not work for someone who wants to lose weight or prepare for a competition.

 There is a 15% difference per gram.
 A 30g portion of whey protein isolate contains 25 grams of proteins and 105 calories, while the same amount of concentrate contains 21 grams of proteins and 130 calories.

 - More fat and carbohydrates

 3. Whey Protein Blends

 You might think that the options are extreme, and that you can only choose between whey protein of high quality and price or the one with lower quality and price.
-BUT: there is a middle way!
+BUT: there is another choice!

 Advantages of Whey Protein Blends:

-- They are a mixture of whey protein isolate and concentrate
+- Blend of whey protein isolate and concentrate

 - Excellent quality-price ratio